ElaineNguyen1199/Project2/README.md

 the place you are going to download Project2 and you might need to change the path name in gui.py because it is currently set as
 Example: rock_image_path = "C:/Users/elain/Documents/Project2/images/new_rock.png"

-the resiorty should look like this:
+the new project should look like this in pycharm:
 Project2
   images
   main.py